Israeli wine: Ottoman and British periods

 In 1848, a rabbi in Jerusalem founded the first documented winery in modern times but this establishment was short lived.
 In 1870, the first Jewish agricultural college, Mikveh Israel, was founded and featured a course on viticulture.
 The root of the modern Israeli wine industry can be traced to the late 19th century when the French Baron Edmond de Rothschild, owner of the Bordeaux estate Château Lafite-Rothschild, began importing French grape varieties and technical know how to the region.
 In 1882, he helped establish Carmel Winery with vineyards and wine production facilities in Rishon LeZion and Zikhron Ya'akov near Haifa.
 Still in operation today, Carmel is the largest producer of Israeli wine and has been at the forefront of many technical and historical advances in both winemaking and Israeli history.
 One of the first telephones in Israel was installed at Carmel and the country's first Prime Minister, David Ben-Gurion, worked in Carmel's cellars in his youth.

 After Israeli independence

 For most of its history in the modern era, the Israeli wine industry was based predominantly on the production of Kosher wines which were exported worldwide to Jewish communities.
 The quality of these wines were varied, with many being produced from high-yielding vineyards that valued quantity over quality.
 Many of these wines were also somewhat sweet.
 Today's wine production in Israel comes from grape varieties traced to French varieties.
+In the late 1960s, Carmel Winery was the first Israeli winery to make a dry table wine.
+It was not until the 1980s that the industry at large saw a revival in quality winemaking, when an influx of winemaking talent from Australia, California and France brought modern technology and technical know-how to the growing Israeli wine industry.
+In 1989, the first boutique winery in Israel, Margalit Winery, was founded.
+By the 1990s, Israeli estates such as Golan Heights Winery and Domaine du Castel were winning awards at international wine competitions.
+The 1990s saw a subsequent "boom" in the opening of boutique wineries.
+By 2000 there 70 wineries in Israel, and by 2005 that numbered jumped to 140.

+Today, less than 15% of Israeli wine is produced for sacramental purposes.
+The three largest producers—Carmel Winery, Barkan Wine Cellars and Golan Heights Winery—account for more than 80% of the domestic market.
+The United States is the largest export destination.
+Even though it contains only around one-quarter of the planted acreage as Lebanon, Israel has emerged as a driving force for winemaking in the Eastern Mediterranean, due to its willingness to adopt new technology and its large export market.
+The country has also seen the emergence of a modern wine culture with upscale restaurants featuring international wines dedicated to an ever-increasing wine-conscious clientele.